stelligent/dromedary/README.md

 #### Building a Distributable Archive

-The `dist` task copies relevent files to `dist/` and installs only dependencies required to run the standalone
+The `dist` task copies relevant files to `dist/` and installs only dependencies required to run the standalone
 app:

 1. Run `gulp dist`